TIBCOSoftware/tp-helm-charts/docs/dp-cluster-workshop/aks/README.md

 # TIBCO Data Plane Cluster Workshop

-The goal of this workshop is to provide a hands-on experience to deploy a TIBCO Data Plane cluster in AWS.
+The goal of this workshop is to provide a hands-on experience to deploy a TIBCO Data Plane cluster in Azure.
 This is the prerequisite for the TIBCO Data Plane.

 > [!Note]
 > This workshop is NOT meant for production deployment.

 ## Introduction

 In order to deploy TIBCO Data Plane, you need to have a Kubernetes cluster and install the necessary tools.
-This workshop will guide you to create a Kubernetes cluster in AWS and install the necessary tools.
+This workshop will guide you to create a Kubernetes cluster in Azure and install the necessary tools.

 ## Command Line Tools needed

 We are running the steps in a MacBook Pro.
 The following tools are installed using [brew](https://brew.sh/):
 * envsubst (part of homebrew gettext)
+* yq (v4.35.2)
 * jq (1.7)
-* yq (v4.35.2)
 * bash (5.2.15)
-* aws (aws-cli/2.13.27)
-* eksctl (0.162.0)
+* az (az-cli/2.53.1)
 * kubectl (v1.28.3)
 * helm (v3.13.1)